asdf-format/asdf-standard/docs/source/schemas.rst

 .. warning::

    It is recommended that ``default`` is no longer used  in new schema.
-   As noted below newer versions of the standard will ignore these values.
+   As noted below newer versions of the ASDF specification will ignore these values.

 The JSON Schema spec includes a schema annotation attribute called ``default`` that